wanjawischmeier/realtime-translation-frontend/README.md

         - Maybe try to reconnect if error is not 1003
 - [ ] Bug: First incomplete sentence that comes in does not get displayed, only after a complete one has been recieved
 - [x] Handle initial "ready" package
+- [ ] For room list etc: refresh on connection reestablished
+    - [ ] On connected callback in ServerHealthProvider
+- [x] Add restart room logic